How to Revamp Your Video Strategy for 2024

-He may very well be right.
-And if he is, it means you’ll need to take a hard look at what your video strategy is, and consider giving it a major reboot, to ensure you’re getting the optimal chunk of viewers possible.
+If your video strategy is more than a year old or nonexistent, now is the time to take a hard look at what you are doing, and consider giving it a major reboot to ensure you’re getting the optimal chunk of viewers possible.

 No matter where you’ve been posting your videos, it’s likely you could do with a refresh on your video strategy for the coming year.
 Remember that your audience has ever-changing likes and appetites – and the algorithms that determine how your content is distributed are constantly being tweaked, too.